spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 ```

 Hey, this is beginning to look a lot like streams - they too can be piped to
 multiple destinations.
+But unlike streams, you can attach more callbacks and
+get the value even *after* the file reading operation completes.

 Still not good enough?

-What if I told you... that if you return something from inside the .then()
+What if I told you... that if you return something from inside a .then()
-callback, then you'll get a promise for that thing?
+callback, then you'll get a promise for that thing on the outside?

 Say you want to get a line from a file.